A look at James Comey's memorable moments on Capitol Hill | Taiwan News

 So began Comey's extraordinary recounting of a tense clash with fellow Bush administration officials in the hospital room of the ailing attorney general, John Ashcroft, three years earlier.

-His narrative of having faced down senior White House officials, and of having drafted his own resignation letter as deputy attorney general, helped cement a reputation for political independence and moral certitude that President Barack Obama cited in 2013 when he nominated Comey for the FBI director job.
+His narrative of having faced down senior White House officials, and of having prepared a resignation letter as deputy attorney general, helped cement a reputation for political independence and moral certitude that President Barack Obama cited in 2013 when he nominated Comey for the FBI director job.

 The confrontation came over the renewal of a domestic surveillance program whose legality Comey had strenuously questioned.
 Upon learning the White House counsel and chief of staff were looking to get approval from the barely conscious Ashcroft, Comey had his security detail redirect him to the hospital so he could intercept them.